vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/create-cluster/create-terraform/create-terraform.md

-Description of how to create a [first-generation](/en/kubernetes/k8s/concepts/cluster-generations) cluster using Terraform is provided below.
-It is also possible to create a first-generation cluster [via VK Cloud management console](../create-webui).
+Description of how to create a cluster using Terraform is provided below.
+You can also create a cluster [via the VK Cloud management console](/en/kubernetes/k8s/instructions/create-cluster/create-webui).

 Ready-to-use examples of configuration files to create different clusters are listed in the [Terraform](/en/tools-for-using-services/terraform/how-to-guides/k8s/create) section.

 {note:warn}

 When installing the cluster, a [service load balancer](/en/networks/balancing/concepts/load-balancer#types_of_load_balancers) will be created.
-When you select [add-on](../../../concepts/addons-and-settings/addons) NGINX Ingress Controller, a [standard load balancer](/en/networks/balancing/concepts/load-balancer#types_of_load_balancers) will be created for it.
+When you select [add-on](/en/kubernetes/k8s/concepts/addons-and-settings/addons) NGINX Ingress Controller, a [standard load balancer](/en/networks/balancing/concepts/load-balancer#types_of_load_balancers) will be created for it.

 Usage of this load balancer is [charged](/en/networks/vnet/tariffication).